atsign-foundation/at_protocol/specification/atsign_protocol_specification.old.md

 An atServer should record any create, update and delete operations in a commit log.
-The Commit Log should record these operations with a unique commit id so that users of the atServer can lookup operations that happened on or after a given commit id.
+The Commit Log should record these operations with a unique commit id so that users of the atServer can look up operations that happened on or after a given commit id.

 An atServer should provide a way to compact the Commit Log based on time and